Last updated on February 26, 2026

 Yes, battle cards are like any other card type and go in your deck.

-If you’re thinking of cards like dungeons, planes, and conspiracies, which can have their corresponding card type on them, these are all actual cards but aren’t considered card types because they serve as additional objects, much like dice and coins.
+If you’re thinking of cards like dungeons, planes, and conspiracies, which can have their corresponding card type on them, these are all actual cards but aren’t considered card types because they serve as additional objects, much like dice, coins, and counters.

 How Many Battle Subtypes Are There?

-As of writing this, we only have confirmation for the siege subtype.
-These are the only battle subtype that appears in March of the Machine, but we’ll be getting other battles in the future.
+We only know of the siege subtype.
+These are the only battle subtype that appears in March of the Machine.
 Since siege battles force an opponent to protect them, we can safely bet there’ll be battles that task their own caster with defending them.
 Fans have obviously already started speculating on what other battle types could be.
 I like user Gentleman_Jaggi’s idea of defense battles have to be defended by their caster until they reach a certain condition, and war battles which have more universal effects and somehow end up throwing all players into the conflict.

 How Do the Defense Counters on Battles Work?

 Battles come into play with N defense counters on them which must be removed to defeat it.
 Once a battle is defeated, it’s exiled and comes back to the field transformed.
-Note that the counters on battles are defense counters, not loyalty, but since they work in a similar way to loyalty counters in planeswalkers, they’re getting called that.
+Note that the counters on battles are defense counters, not loyalty, but since they work in a similar way to loyalty counters on planeswalkers, the confusion is understandable.

 Can You Proliferate Defense Counters on Battles?

-Battles are permanents with counters on them so you can absolutely proliferate those counters if you want to.
+Yes, since battles are permanents with counters on them, can absolutely proliferate those counters if you want to.
 You obviously won’t want to proliferate your own battles since you want to remove them as quickly as possible, but you can always proliferate your opponents’ battles to drag them out as much as possible.

 Can You Sacrifice Battles?